Cookie Settings

 • Second Offence - $250 Fine

-Withdrawing during a round without notifying a PGA of Ontario official
+Withdrawing during a round without notifying an on-site PGA of Ontario official in-person (Onsite Referee or PGA of Ontario staff)

 • First Offence – Written Warning Letter